 Postponement or adjournment

 Postponement: The articles of association may allow postponement of the meeting.
 The company will need to comply with the requirements of its articles as regards publicising the postponement and new arrangements.
-It will also need to consider whether the company has time to postpone the AGM, given the statutory requirement to hold it within six months of its financial year-end.

 Change of venue: The company's articles may allow it to change the venue of the meeting without the need for an adjournment as set out below.
 If this is not the case then a quorum of shareholders will need to open the meeting at the original venue in order to adjourn to a more suitable one.